-Billiard in the space with a time machine
+Billiard ball in the space with a time machine

-Jindřich Dolanský^{} and Pavel Krtouš[†]
+Jindřich Dolanský and Pavel Krtouš[†]

-Institute of Theoretical Physics, Faculty of Mathematics and Physics, Charles University in Prague,

-V Holešovičkách 2, 180 00 Prague 8, Czech Republic
+Institute of Theoretical Physics, Faculty of Mathematics and Physics, Charles University in Prague, V Holešovičkách 2, 180 00 Prague 8, Czech Republic (Received 12 October 2010; published 23 December 2010)

-(Dated: October 11, 2010)

-We study a system of an elastic ball moving in the non-relativistic spacetime with a nontrivial causal structure produced by a wormhole-based time machine.
-For such a system it is possible to formulate a simple model of the so-called "grandfather paradox": for certain "paradoxical" initial conditions the standard straight trajectory of the ball would self-collide inconsistently.
-We analyze globally consistent solutions of local equations of motion, namely, we find all trajectories with one self-collision.
-It is demonstrated that all standard initial conditions have a consistent evolution, including those "paradoxical" ones, for which the inconsistent collision-free trajectory is superseded by a special consistent self-colliding trajectory.
-Moreover, it is shown that for a wide class of initial conditions more than one globally consistent evolution exist.
+We study a system of an elastic ball moving in the nonrelativistic spacetime with a nontrivial causal structure produced by a wormhole-based time machine.
+For such a system, it is possible to formulate a simple model of the so-called "grandfather paradox": for certain "paradoxical" initial conditions, the standard straight trajectory of the ball would self-collide inconsistently.
+We analyze globally consistent solutions of local equations of motion; namely, we find all trajectories with one self-collision.
+It is demonstrated that all standard initial conditions have a consistent evolution, including those paradoxical ones, for which the inconsistent collision-free trajectory is superseded by a special consistent self-colliding trajectory.
+Moreover, it is shown that for a wide class of initial conditions, more than one globally consistent evolution exist.
 The nontrivial causal structure thus breaks the uniqueness of the classical theory even for locally deterministic physical laws.